Lock picking

-Lock picking is the practice of unlocking a lock by manipulating the components of the lock device without the original key.
+Lock picking is the practice of unlocking a lock by manipulating the components of the lock device without a key.

 Although lock-picking can be associated with criminal intent, it is an essential skill for the legitimate profession of locksmithing, and is also pursued by law-abiding citizens as a useful skill to learn, or simply as a hobby (locksport).

 In some countries, such as Japan, lock-picking tools are illegal for most people to possess, but in many others, they are available and legal to own as long as there is no intent to use them for criminal purposes.

 History

 Locks by definition secure or fasten something with the intention that access is possible only with the matching key.
 Despite this, criminal lock picking likely started with the first locks.
 Famed locksmith Alfred Charles Hobbs said in the mid-1800s:

 Professional and recreational lock picking also has a long history.
 King Louis XVI of France (1754–1793) was a keen designer, picker, and manipulator of locks, and physicist Richard Feynman picked locks for fun in the 1940s while employed on the Manhattan Project.
 The tradition of student roof and tunnel hacking at MIT included lockpicking, and their guide to this was made widely available in 1991.

 Beginning in 1997 more organized recreational lockpicking has now grown and developed a competitive aspect in "locksport", along with its own governing body, Locksport International.